windyyou/windyFirst/README.md

-# cloud-portal
+# windy's own test project
-A cloud portal based on react, redux and ant-design.
+based on react, redux and ant-design.